Aberdeenshire Coastal Towns Tour - Photo 1

 Aberdeenshire Coastal Towns Tour

-Finally, we will visit Collieston and hear the legend of smuggler Phillip Kennedy, concluding our eight-hour tour of the coastal villages of Aberdeenshire before returning to Aberdeen.
+Finally, we will visit the port of Collieston to hear the legend of the smuggler Phillip Kennedy, adding a captivating conclusion to our day.

 Included